palekov/EpamTestAutomation/README.md

 # EpamTestAutomation
-This is a "Clean Code" training home work from Vitaly Shulha.
+This is a "TestAutomation" training home work.